projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 2. If yes for step 1, enable XSAVE in hypervisor by CR4.OSXSAVE
 3. Emulates XSAVE related CPUID.01H & CPUID.0DH to guest
 4. Emulates XCR0 access through *xsetbv_vmexit_handler*
-5. ACRN pass-through the access of IA32_XSS MSR to guest
+5. ACRN passthrough the access of IA32_XSS MSR to guest
 6. ACRN hypervisor does NOT use any feature of XSAVE
 7. As ACRN emulate vCPU with partition mode, so based on above rules 5 and 6, a guest vCPU will fully control the XSAVE feature in